juergenweb/FrontendLoginRegister/README.md

 ## What happens during the installation process?

-### Creation of 5 new user fields which will be added to the user template
+### Creation of 8 new user fields which will be added to the user template

 During the installation process of this module 5 new fields will be created:

 - fl_activation: Stores the activation code if a new account was created
-- fl_recovery: Stores the recovery code if a new password was requested
-- fl_recoveryDateTime: Stores the date and time when the recovery code was created
-- fl_activationVerified: Holds the date and time when the user has verified his account
+- fl_activationdatetime: Holds the date and time when the user has verified his account
 - fl_reminderDateTime: Holds the date and time when the reminder email was sent
+- fl_recoverylogindata: Stores the recovery code if a new password was requested
+- fl_recoverylogindatadatetime: Stores the date and time when the recovery code was created
+- fl_deleteaccount: This field holds the deletion code if the user wants to delete his account
+- fl_deleteaccountdatetime: This field holds the date/time when the deletion code was created
+- fl_unlockaccount: This field contains the code to unlock the account

-These 5 fields will be added to the user template, but they are hidden by default, because they are only needed for the administration of users by this module and not to be filled out by humans.
+These 8 fields will be added to the user template, but they are hidden by default, because they are only needed for the administration of users by this module and not to be filled out by humans.
 These fields fe contain activation codes, timestamps and so on... nothing you will need to take care about.

-### Creation of 9 new templates
+### Creation of 10 new templates

-In addition 9 new templates will be created.
+In addition 10 new templates will be created.
 These templates are needed for the pages, that will be created by this module.

 - fl_activationpage: Template which checks the activation code sent by the user to activate the account